Call / WhatsApp: +61.402.222217 | Gday@AustralianCricketTours.com

 Chingford Cricket Club

 If ever there was a ground wedged between home and away in a place you’d think was an undeveloped plot too hard to access to warrant being used as landfill, it is Chingford Cricket Club.
 Making this ground so hard to find is what makes it even more spectacular when you finally make your way through the willows and rocky undulance off Kimberley Way.
 A perfectly flat field framed by the rarest of rare white picket fence and row of ragged aged oaks highlight the pavilion opposite in the distance as you burst through the uncertainty of your satnav.
-You wouldn’t dream such beauty would be landfull.
+You wouldn’t dream such beauty would be landfill.
 Relief for the non-driving player, Chingford Railway Station is just 8mins walk for a 26mins journey back to civilisation!

 Australian Cricket Club - Nepotists Cricket Club Stalwart Mike 'Magic' Sheldon Stands At Mid-Wicket Of Chingford Cricket Club Showing Off His New Lime Green & Magenta Cricket Sweater Created By Gentleman & Players Cricket Clothing